xuy50/ecgr5106-hw4/README.md

 --------------------------------------------------
 ```

+### 2.5 Comparison and Analysis (Problem 2)
+Comparing Problems 1 and 2:
+- Both the non-attention and attention-based models eventually achieve 100% token accuracy on this small dataset.
-The attention mechanism enhances the alignment between source and target tokens.
+- The attention mechanism provides improved interpretability by explicitly learning the alignment between source and target tokens.
+- Both models reached their best performance at Epoch 41.
+The attention model, although initially showing a slightly higher training loss, converges similarly to the non-attention model by the end of training.

 ---

 ## Problem 3: French → English Translation - Word-Based

-For **Problem 3**, reverse the translation direction.
-Implement both the no-attention and the attention-based models.
+For **Problem 3**, the translation direction is reversed.
+We implement both the non-attention and the attention-based models.

 ### 3.1 GRU-based Encoder-Decoder (French → English) - No Attention
 - **Notebook**: `p3_GRU_fte.ipynb`